Portfolio

 After making a number of utilitarian masks for family and friends, I decided to make several as art objects.
 Not meant to be worn but acting as a symbol of a time of hardship around the world, but more beautiful than useful, I have so far created two.
 One is an homage to my love of pennyrugs and its message layes in it use of colors, beading and embroidery.
 The other mask reflects the mood of the country and its racial upheaval right now…a statement on Black Lives Matter; its message is in its symbolism.

 Over the years I have often turned my beads and metalworking into jewelry pieces.
 Using natural stones, glass blown beads, silver fittings, ceramic pieces and African glass trade beads I have created necklaces, bracelets and earrings.
-After taking metalworking, I found I enjoyed working with silver and copper and some of those pieces ended up not as jewelry, but as embellishments on my pennyrugs!

 Public Art

-Two years ago I decided to pick up my knitting needles again, after 30 years.
+Several years ago I decided to pick up my knitting needles again after 30 years.
 After a few small projects to remember how to knit and purl, I embarked on my first public art project, my Winter Tree.
 Since winter is a very depressing time for me I decided I would decorate the tree in front of my house in beautiful colors to look at all winter.
 I started with circles of browns and growing up through greens, then multiple colors to finally end in a rainbow of colors at the top,I covered the tree as high as I could reach with a ladder.
 I enjoy seeing it every day and it seems to be enjoyed by passersby as well.
 I added a rope of different flowers and some extra leaves towards the top for those dull winter days when my tree has lost its real leaves.

 Social Justice